Bitpainter75/FerrumPix/README.md

 Project website: [FerrumPix.app](https://ferrumpix.app/)

+## Why FerrumPix?

+I wanted a fast, native desktop app that could handle my entire photo workflow without locking me into a large ecosystem or forcing me to jump between several different applications.

+Most tools in this space specialize in one particular area.

+Photo library applications are great at organizing, rating, and tagging images, but often offer only limited editing.
+RAW converters excel at tone and color adjustments, but remain purely parametric.
+Pixel editors can do almost anything to an individual image, but usually have no real photo library.
+And self-hosted platforms such as Immich and Nextcloud are excellent for storing and accessing photos, but are primarily browser-based and don't provide a full desktop editing workflow.

+FerrumPix tries to bridge those gaps.

+It combines photo management, non-destructive RAW development, pixel editing, local files, and direct access to Immich and Nextcloud in one native desktop application.

+Browse, rate, tag and organize your library, open an image for non-destructive adjustments, switch to pixel-level editing when needed, and access photos from your own Immich server alongside your local folders.

+FerrumPix runs on Windows, Linux and macOS and is designed to stay fast, lightweight and local-first.

+It is primarily aimed at hobby photographers and enthusiasts rather than large professional studio workflows — and it doesn't really care whether you feed it RAW files from a camera or JPEGs from your phone.

 ## What you can do with it

 - Browse local photo folders with fast thumbnails, ratings, favourites, keywords and saved searches.